-Following the publication of the New York Times article above, SCVAS is advocating with Google and the City of Mountain View to protect Burrowing Owls at Shoreline Park.
-We are collaborating with Google to identify both short and long-term solutions for the cats.
-At the same time, we are advocating with the City of Mountain View to install cat-proof fencing around the Burrowing Owl habitat at Shoreline to protect the owls.
-The conversations we are engaging in are challenging, and finding the right solution that is acceptable for all of the stakeholders may take a little time.
+In late May, the New York Times released an article focused on the conflict between feral cats and Burrowing Owls at Shoreline Park.
+We are now advocating with Google to stop the cat-feeding program and to find a solution for the cats.
+At the same time, we are also advocating with the City of Mountain View to install cat-proof fencing to protect owls at Shoreline Park.
+The conversations we are engaged in are challenging, and finding short- and long-term solutions that are suitable for all stakeholders involved may take time.
 We appreciate all of your support and understanding.

 The Egret Rookery in North Bayshore attracts hundreds of Snowy Egrets, Great Egrets, and Black-crowned Night Herons each year during the breeding season.
 Photo by Mackenzie Mossing.